devfernandorodrigues/client-and-server/README.md

-# Client And Server Writte in Python
+# Client And Server Written in Python

 Just to practice.